josdoaitran/microservices-everything/README.md

 Reading more [here](./microservice-testing.md)

 # Serverless Architecture
-In order to build and deploy the software, we tend to use the serverless architecture, it meants that we don't need to manage the infrastructure.
+In order to build and deploy the software, we tend to use the serverless architecture, it meant that we don't need to manage the infrastructure.
 We will use the cloud infrastructure services to build and manage our application.

-The development team can focus on the product design and application layers with scaable system designs instead of managing and operating the servers and keep the infrastructure availabilities.
+The development team can focus on the product design and application layers with scalable system designs instead of managing and operating the servers and keep the infrastructure availabilities.

 - [AWS Services](https://aws.amazon.com/serverless/): AWS API Gateway, Lambda function, AWS ECS, AWS EKS, Step Function, S3, ..
 - [Azure Services](https://azure.microsoft.com/en-us/solutions/serverless):